-The Viking Longship's
+The Viking Longships

-The keel is a solid piece of wood which ran from Stem(front) to Stern.
-The hull was made from overlapping planks, or strakes, which were nailed together.
-The Deck was constructed with the same lighter wooden planks and pitch was used to waterproof the vessel.
+The keel is a solid piece of wood which ran from the stem to the stern.
+The hull was made from overlapping planks, or strakes, which were often nailed together with reinforced iron.
+The deck was constructed from lighter wooden planks and pitch was often used to waterproof the vessel.

 The wooden planks would have been quite cheap to use as the wood was fairly common in most of Scandinavia.
-The use of Oak would have made the boat a bit more expensive to build as it has always been seen as a more exclusive hard wood.
+The use of oak would have made the boat a bit more expensive to build as it has always been seen as a more exclusive hard wood.

 The British Isles.

 The Baltic States.

 When the wind level dropped the vessel could be powered by up to thirty six crew with oars in hand.
 The Vikings would have sat on the chests that held their personal possessions.
 To keep the longship moving in harsh conditions the Vikings on board had to row constantly and bail out any sea water that accumulated in the shallow hull.
 If the sea water was left in the hull, it could cause the longship to sink.

 There is some evidence to suggest that the Vikings used to carry live birds on their vessels, so that dry land could be found.
 It is agreed by most, that the Vikings used the Polaris star to help navigate over considerable distances and that they preferred to keep the coastline in view when travelling around more familiar locations.

 Ireland owes much to the peoples of the north of Europe.
 These Viking invaders help found Ireland's cities and increased trade across the British Isles.